Quality control of finished products. Product quality control, which cannot be neglected

 Quality Management System Certification

-Certification- a procedure that confirms the conformity of a product, process or service to the specified requirements by a third party and formalized in the form of a written guarantee.
+Certification- a procedure confirming by a third party the compliance of a product, process or service with specified requirements and issued in the form of a written guarantee.

-The quality management system in the ISO 9000 standards is understood as a part of the enterprise management system based on documented procedures for the management and implementation of business processes.
+The quality management system in ISO 9000 standards is understood as part of the enterprise management system, based on documented procedures for managing and executing business processes.

-ISO 9000 is a series of international standards for establishing a quality management system.
+ISO 9000 is a series of international standards for creating a quality management system.

-Certification of quality management systems is a highly effective market tool, as a certificate issued by a reputable organization is recognized as tangible evidence of quality that the consumer (customer) can expect.
+Certification of quality management systems is a highly effective market tool, since a certificate issued by a reputable organization is recognized as tangible evidence of the quality that the consumer (customer) has the right to expect.

-The formulation of modern quality management assumes that the enterprise must undergo a systemic restructuring of activities affecting tasks that to one degree or another rely on the quality management principles laid down in the ISO 9000 series (strategy, structure, processes, personnel).
+Staging modern management quality management assumes that the enterprise must undergo a systemic restructuring of its activities, affecting tasks that, to one degree or another, rely on the principles of quality management laid down in the ISO 9000 series standards (strategy, structure, processes, personnel).

-The certification procedure aims to give the manufacturer of the relevant products a license to use the conformity mark.
+The certification procedure aims to give the manufacturer of the relevant products a license to use the mark of conformity.

-In Russia, in accordance with the Law on Certification of Products and Services, a state product certification system has been created, which operates "under the guidance of Gosstandart of Russia as a national certification body.
+In Russia, in accordance with the Law on Certification of Products and Services, a state product certification system has been created, which operates under the leadership of Gosstandart of Russia as the national certification body.
 The national standard describing the QMS certification procedure is GOST R 40.003.
 This system complies with ISO rules.

-The basis for certification on indicators of ensuring human safety and environmental protection are domestic or foreign standards.
+The basis for certification in terms of human safety and environmental protection are domestic or foreign standards.

-2. to improve the level of quality of products or services;
+2. improve the level of quality of products or services;

-4. to improve the organizational structure of management and increase its efficiency;
+4. improve organizational structure management and increase its efficiency;

 6. sell manufactured products on the international market;